AdobeDocs/analytics.en/help/components/dimensions/evar-merchandising.md

 ---
-title: eVar (Merchandising) for Dimensions
+title: eVar (Merchandising dimension)
 description: Custom variables that tie to the products dimension.
 feature: Dimensions
 exl-id: a7e224c4-e8ae-4b53-8051-8b5dd43ff380
 ---
 # eVar (Merchandising)

 *This help page describes how merchandising eVars work as a dimension.
-For information on how to implement merchandising eVars, see [eVars](/help/implement/vars/page-vars/evar.md) in the Implementation user guide.*
+For information on how to implement merchandising eVars, see [eVar (merchandising variable)](/help/implement/vars/page-vars/evar-merchandising.md) in the Implementation user guide.*

 For a detailed discussion of how merchandising eVars work, see [Merchandising eVars and product finding methods](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/merchandising-evars.html?lang=en).